DissanayakeLYB/EN3150-Pattern-Recognition/README.md

 # EN3150-Pattern-Recognition

- This contains the codes used for the Assignment 01 under the module mentioned above.
+ This contains the codes used for the Assignment 01 under the module EN3150-Pattern Recognition.
- This assignment contains 03 questions reagrding the lectures, "Learning from data and related challenges" and "linear models for regression".
+ This assignment contains 03 questions regarding the lectures, "Learning from data and related challenges" and "linear models for regression".
  For the coding I have used Python as the programing language.

  Question 01 - Data preprocessing